cbirdlab/PhotoGrid/README.md

 You must have all of the files above in the same folder to install PhotoGrid 1.0 beta.

+Clone or download the files in this repo

 To begin installation, double click `setup.exe`

 ## Support